 Traditional methods of rescue were slow.
 Bush rescuers often carried people out on stretchers, through rugged country.
-Boats were the main way of reaching people in trouble at sea.
-Another early rescue device was a rocket lifeline.
+Boats were the main way to reach people in trouble at sea.
+Another early rescue device was the rocket lifeline.
 A rocket trailing hundreds of metres of rope and a buoy was fired at the ship in distress.
 Once the rope linked the ship to the shore, people could be winched to safety.
-In 1922, the crew of the steamer Wiltshire, wrecked on Great Barrier Island, were rescued by this method.
+In 1922, the crew of the steamer Wiltshire, wrecked on Aotea/Great Barrier Island, were rescued by this method.
 As late as the 1950s, rocket lifesaving devices were supplied to harbour boards.

-From the 1970s, inflatable life rafts were lowered from small aircraft during marine rescues.
-This started after a failed attempt to rescue two surfers off the Taranaki coast in March 1972 – both young men drowned before boats could reach them in rough seas and failing light.
-Air-drop life rafts were soon adopted around the country.
+From the 1970s, inflatable life-rafts were lowered from small aircraft during marine rescues.
+This started after a failed attempt to rescue two surfers off the Taranaki coast in March 1972 – both young men drowned before boats could reach them in rough seas and fading light.
+Air-dropped life rafts were soon adopted around the country.

 Jet rescue boats, and later inflatable jet boats, assisted in close-to-shore rescues from the 1970s.
 Their advantage was that they could be launched anywhere.

 Purpose-built coastguard rescue vessels became common from the 1990s, with many coastguard units raising funds for them to be built.
 Modern coastguard rescue vessels are usually rigid-hull inflatable boats (RHIBs).
 These have inflatable pontoons which make them extremely stable in rough seas, and they do not sink if the vessel is swamped.
 They also act as shock absorbers, enabling them to come alongside other boats in rough conditions.
 These vessels usually have state-of-the-art communication equipment, and often search equipment such as radar and infra-red cameras.